 Lion's mane (Hericium erinaceus) is a white, shaggy-looking mushroom that literally resembles a lion's mane as it grows.
 It's been used in traditional Eastern medicine for thousands of years, long before we had the clinical research to back up what practitioners already knew intuitively.

 What makes it stand out from other functional mushrooms is its unique set of bioactive compounds: hericenones and erinacines.
-These are the compounds that have drawn the attention of neuroscientists and researchers worldwide because of how they interact with the brain.
+These are the compounds that have drawn the attention of neuroscientists and researchers worldwide because of how they may interact with the brain.

 Today, lion's mane is widely available as a supplement in powders, capsules, and gummies, and is one of the most popular functional mushrooms in the wellness world, especially among people looking to support focus, memory, and long-term cognitive health.